kmrn/MaterialColors/README.md

 **A Sass partial for all of Google's Material color palette.**

+##You can see a working demo here: http://ron953.github.io/MaterialColors/

 Liking the colors encouraged by Google's new design spec?
 It's pretty tough to remember any of those hex codes though.
 This Sass partial makes it easy though.

 What it does mainly is take all of the colors from http://google.com/design/spec/style/color.html and assigns them all to SCSS variables and classes.
 Pretty simple stuff.